Open Music Academy Teaching Staff

 Caleb Lavery-Brook completed his Master of Philosophy in 2021 at the Elder Conservatorium while studying with Dr. Oliver Fartach-Naini.
 He undertook a Mentorship in 2021 with Australian ARIA award winning guitarist and Artistic Director of the Adelaide Guitar Festival Slava Grigoryan with the assistance of Helpmann Academy.
 Caleb also holds a Licentiate of Music (LMusA) for classical guitar performances from the Australian Music Examinations Board (AMEB).

 Caleb has won numerous awards and prizes including the Classical Guitar LMusA award for outstanding achievement (2018), First Prize in the South Australian final of the Young Virtuoso Award (2018), First Place at the Adelaide Eisteddfod (in years 2015, 2017 and 2018).
-First Plave in the open age, open instrument category of the Balaklava Eisteddfod (2017), First Place in the open string division of the Adelaide Eisteddfod (As a member of the Opan Guitar Quartet in 2018).
+First Plave in the open age, open instrument category of the Balaklava Eisteddfod (2017), First Place in the open string division of the Adelaide Eisteddfod (As a member of the Opal Guitar Quartet in 2018).
 Alongside these awards Caleb has also received grants for numerous projects from funding agencies Helpmann Academy and Carclew.

 Notable performances include appearances at the Adelaide Guitar Festival in years 2014, 2016, 2018, 2019 and 2021 and at the 3rd Korean International Guitar Festival in 2017.
 Caleb is also a regular performer in Chamber Music Adelaide’s (CMA) annual ‘On the Terrace’ event and has also performed regularly for Recitals Australia.
 Other career highlights include being part of the ‘Perspectives Trilogy’ by the Adelaide-based Kegelstatt ensemble which saw a subsequent commercial release and his involvement in the production of Purcell's Dido and Aeneas through the South Australian State Opera.